 Bring your bisqued work (in a cone 10+ clay body) and fire it in our backyard wood kiln!
 To participate, students will help prep for the firing by cutting wood, grinding and washing shelves, and creating wadding.
 During the firing, shifts will be assigned to monitor the temperature and load the wood while overseen by a professional potter.
 The resulting work is always interesting and varies based on position in the kiln and contact with the ash, which glazes the surface.

-Optional glaze and preparation demonstration on Saturday, April 20 at 11am.
+Optional glaze and preparation demonstration

 Instructor: Jason Fong

 $10 deposit will hold your spot.
 The final cost is determined by what goes in the kiln.